plone/archetypes.schemaextender/archetypes/schemaextender/README.txt

 Now we can set up a schema extender, adding a new LinesField, with a KeywordWidget, using a custom default method and a custom vocabulary.

+To create the new field, we subclass the standard LinesField and use the methods in the Field class to provide a default and vocabulary.

     >>> from archetypes.schemaextender.field import ExternalField
     >>> from Products.Archetypes import atapi